Understanding Emotions

 Contentment: Contentment involves feeling that one has enough and is satisfied.
 It is not about settling, but about recognizing sufficiency, fostering appreciation and completeness, reducing stress, and promoting heart health.

-Empathy: the willingness to be present with another’s suffering, to understand their experience, and to respond nonjudgmentally.
+Empathy: The willingness to be present with another’s suffering, to understand their experience, and to respond nonjudgmentally.
 Emotional empathy synchronizes bodily states, while cognitive empathy involves understanding another’s perspective without sharing their emotional experience.

 Surprise: A reaction to unexpected events, often involving astonishment and a blend of emotions such as joy, fear, or excitement.